-\subsection{Organization and notation}
+\subsection{Organization and Notation}

 \textit{Organization:} The rest of the paper is organized as follows.
 In Section~\ref{System Model}, we introduce the system model of RIS-aided communications, and review the existing separate procedures of beamforming and channel estimation.
 In Section~\ref{Interference Random Field}, we propose a novel signal transmission method for CSI acquisition in RIS-aided system, and reveal the \ac{IRF} phenomenon under this method.
 In Section~\ref{Sensing RIS-Based Channel Estimation}, we introduce the hardware architecture of a sensing RIS to exploit the \ac{IRF}.
 Based on the sensing RIS, we propose three algorithms to realize channel estimation.
-In Section~\ref{Performance Analysis}, we derive the \ac{CRLB} and its asymptotic expression for channel estimation in the sensing RIS-assisted system.
-In Section~\ref{Simulation Results}, simulation results are provided for quantifying the performance of our proposed sensing RIS-based channel estimation as a dimension-independent approach.
+In Section~\ref{Performance Analysis}, we first analyze the asymptotic performance of the proposed vM-EM algorithm, and then derive the \ac{CRLB} as well as its asymptotic expression for channel estimation in the sensing RIS-assisted system.
+In Section~\ref{Simulation Results}, simulation results are provided for quantifying the performance of our proposed sensing RIS-based channel estimation as a novel dimension-independent solution to the RIS channel estimation problem.
 Finally, in Section~\ref{Conclusion}, we provide our conclusions followed by promising future research ideas.